Conductance-based dendrites perform Bayes-optimal cue integration: Results

 \subsection{Bayesian neuronal dynamics}

-The proposed neuronal opinion weighting can be described in a probabilistic framework of neuronal coding.
-This framework allows us to derive the same biophysical dynamics, but from a normative standpoint.
+Excitatory and inhibitory conductances targeting a neuronal compartment combine with the leak and the associated reversal potentials into a total transmembrane current $I^\text{d} = \gd \, \left( \Ed - \ud \right)$.
+This current induces a stimulus-dependent effective reversal potential $\Ed$ given by

+where excitatory, inhibitory and leak reversal potential are denoted as $E^\text{E/I/L}$, and the respective conductances by $g^{E/I/L}$.
+The sum of these three conductances $\gd = \gE + \gI + \gL$ represents the local membrane conductance, which excludes the coupling to other compartments.
+The excitatory and inhibitory conductances are the product of the synaptic weights times the presynaptic firing rates, $g^\text{E/I} = W^\text{E/I} r$.
+Note that in general $\Ed$ is different from the actual dendritic potential $\ud$, which is additionally influenced by the membrane potential in neighboring compartments.

-For given synaptic weights $W$ and presynaptic rates $r$ that encode information about sensory stimuli, we propose that the soma computes a posterior distribution over its membrane potential $p(\us | W, r)$.
-Absent any sensory input, we assume the somatic voltage follows a Gaussian prior $p(\us | \Eprior, \gprior)$.
-Its mean represents the prior somatic opinion $\Eprior$ and its variance is the inverse of the prior reliability $\gprior$ (cf. Fig.~\ref{fig:results-math-to-neurons}); these parameters are determined by a combination of leak and non-sensory (top-down or lateral) inputs.
-Consistent with experimental data \cite{Petersen2016} we assume Gaussian dendritic likelihoods $p(\Ed_i | \us, \gd_i)$ with dendritic reversal potentials $\Ed_i$ and isolated dendritic conductances $\gd_i$ determined by synaptic weights and presynaptic rates as discussed above.
-The dendritic likelihoods quantify the statistical relationship between dendritic opinions and the somatic potential.
-Intuitively speaking, they describe how compatible a certain somatic potential $\us$ is with a dendritic reversal potential $\Ed_i$.
-Note that this relation is of purely statistical, not causal nature -- biophysically, dendritic reversal potentials $\Ed_i$ cause somatic potentials, not the other way around.
-To perform probabilistic inference, the soma computes the posterior via Bayes' theorem:
+Across the dendritic tree we now interpret $\gd_i$ and $\Ed_i$ as parameters of Gaussian \cite{Petersen2016} likelihood functions $p(\Ed_i | \us, \gd_i)$ in basal compartments and parameters of Gaussian priors $p(\us | \Ed_i, \gd_i)$ in apical compartments.
+The dendritic likelihoods quantify the statistical relationship between dendritic and somatic potentials.
+Intuitively speaking, they describe how compatible a certain somatic potential $\us$ is with an effective reversal potential $\Ed_i$.
+Note that this relation is of purely statistical, not causal nature -- biophysically, effective reversal potentials $\Ed_i$ cause somatic potentials, not the other way around.